Golani Brigade: Six-Day War

-Counter-terror Activities
+Counter-terror activities

-After the Six-Day War, the activity in northern Israel where Golani was based was mostly limited to raids against fedayeen (guerrilla) bases in Jordan, Lebanon and the West Bank (now under Israeli control).
+After the Six-Day War, the activity in northern Israel where Golani was based was mostly limited to raids against fedayeen (guerrilla) bases in Jordan, Lebanon and the West Bank, now under Israeli control.
 The objectives of these raids was to undermine the fedayeen bases in order to prevent attacks against Israelis.
 The three main raids against Jordan during this period were: the attack on the village Wadi al-Yabis across the river from Tirat Tzvi; the attack on the Cones Position across from Ashdot Ya'akov; and the attack on the Jordanian Ghor canal and defensive line.

 The raid on Wadi al-Yabis, code-named Operation Asuta 12, was carried out by the Golani reconnaissance unit and the 12th Battalion on May 4, 1969.
 The forces did not meet any resistance and returned after completing the mission of destroying a number of structures.
-The Cone Position (named after a cone-shaped building on the premises) was attacked by the reconnaissance unit in July 1969.
+The Cone Position, named after a cone-shaped building on the premises, was attacked by the reconnaissance unit in July 1969.
 The guerrillas fled, but alerted the Jordanians who opened artillery fire on the Israelis.
 After blowing up two bunkers, the Israelis returned.

 The destruction of the Ghor canal was a punitive measure against the Jordanian farmers of the area, from where numerous guerrilla attacks against Israeli farmers were initiated.
 The three positions defending it did not notice the Israeli forces.
-While the attack did not go as planned when the bombs laid near the canal were detonated prematurely, it was nevertheless destroyed and the water drained into the Yarmouk River.
+While the attack did not go as planned when the bombs laid near the canal were detonated prematurely, it was destroyed and the water drained into the Yarmouk River.